 Not all data processing involving several entities give rise to Joint Controllership.
 The overarching criterion for being Joint Controllers is the participation of two or more entities in the determination of the purposes and means of processing.
 If both the purposes and means are collaboratively determined by more than one legal entity, they should be considered joint Controllers for the processing in question.
+The existence of joint responsibility does not necessarily imply equivalent responsibilities between Joint Controllers.
+Recruitment players may be involved at different stages of the processing operation, and to different degrees2.
 Joint Controllers should set up an arrangement that sets out their respective responsibilities in relation to each other.
 The essence of the arrangement must be made available to the data subject.
+The entities must both determine the purpose(s) and essential means of the processing, or at a minimum, be able to intervene in this determination.
+If an entity is not able to determine the purpose or the essential means (processed personal data, retention periods, recipients, etc.), it cannot be considered a joint data controller.